 With the help of a focused tax lawyer, you could resolve an IRS lien for tax debts of $50,000 or more.
 This could occur through settling the lien or paying a bond to have it released.
 By working with a Rockville IRS lien resolution lawyer, you could address this problematic tax issue in short order.

 An IRS tax lien serves as protection on the government’s claim to your property.
 While these liens often attach to real property, they could also be used on personal property or even financial assets.
 For example, a family with a tax lien will be unable to sell their home.
 This lien must be discharged, subordinated, or withdrawn so that the family can sell their house or pull home equity to pay down their tax debt.

 A tax lien will not appear out of the blue.
-The IRS first will send the taxpayer a notice and demand letter which simply a tax bill and a request for payment.
+The IRS first will send the taxpayer a notice and demand letter which is simply a tax bill and a request for payment.
 If the matter is not resolved within 10 days, the taxpayer is at risk for a tax lien.

 The IRS initiates the process by filing a document known as a Notice of Federal Tax Lien.
 This public document notifies the taxpayer’s creditors that the government has a claim on their assets.
 Anyone receiving a Notice of Federal Tax lien could benefit from immediately discussing their options with a Rockville IRS lien resolution attorney.
 It is possible to resolve the issue before the lien is even implemented.

 The most straightforward way to remove a tax lien is to pay the balance in full.
 When a taxpayer does this, the federal government will release the lien within 30 days.
 However, this option is not realistic for all taxpayers and might not be ideal for individuals who dispute the amount of their tax bill.
 With the help of an attorney, there could be other methods of IRS lien resolution.